Dismantling and disassembly techniques

 - laser cutting.

-Mechanical disassembly techniques generate the kerf by removing material mechanically.
-In this case, the material is not melted or burned and no cutting gases are used.
+Mechanical disassembly techniques generate kerf by removing material mechanically.
 The chippings and dust generated during cutting are relatively coarse and can easily be captured using filters.
 Mechanical cutting techniques are used for metals and building structures.

 Important mechanical techniques are: